Blog

 Folder_of_StrategiesIf you've been working with your child for some time, have you noticed that you've taken in a lot of information, tools, and approaches?

-Our second tip is to keep the "greatest hits" together in a folder that's visible and accessible in everyday life.
+Our second executive function tip is to keep the "greatest hits" together in a folder that's visible and accessible in everyday life.
 This could be a paper or digital version, as long as it's easy to remember and reference every day!

 No need to re-invent methods and waste time.
 If your child has some online resources that have been useful, such as thesaurus.com, place them in the bookmarks section of the menu bar and title them with clear names for easy reference.